vajiraw/distributed_system/README.md

-this is the ead me for the distributed system
+this is the read me for the distributed system